Skibereen

-West Cork > Towns > Skibereen
+West Cork > Towns > Skibbereen

 Skibbereen boasts of being the "Capital of the Carberies".
 Today it is a thriving commercial town, with a steadily developing reputation as a tourist centre.